elijahfry/sass-lint/docs/options/formatter.md

 # Formatter

-Option `formatter` will determine how results from Sass Lint will be formatted for output.
+Option `formatter` will determine how results from Sassy lint will be formatted for output.

 ## Options